I am a 3D artist, Environment artist and Technical Art Director.

 I have worked with 3D for 14 years, of which 8 professionally.

-Over the years I have worked with various studios including DICE, Epic Games, Sony and V1 Interactive.
+Over the years I have worked with various studios including DICE, Epic Games and Sony.

 I have been part of several projects including: